ahungryhipster/ahungryhipster.github.io/_posts/2013-12-05-pinewood-social.md

 ##ENTERTAINMENT

 The bowling lanes, karaoke rooms, and swimming pool haven't been finished yet.
 You can see the bowling lanes currently being constructed and they look fantastic.
-They've used reclaimed wood and it gives off a very "vintage" feel.
+They've used reclaimed wood and it gives off a very vintage feel.
 In addition, there are no ball and shoe rental fees.
 YUP!

 ![bowlingpinewood.jpg](/images/bowlingpinewood.jpg)